dssg/hitchhikers-guide/sources/dssg-manual/summer-overview/README.md

 problem and the process that gives rise to the data before getting too entrenched in the data itself.
-A deep understanding of your partner and the problems they face is crucial to knowing what your variables really mean, and defining your outcome and evaluation metrics will depend heavily upon this understanding as well.
+A deep understanding of your partner and the problems they face is crucial to knowing what your variables really mean.
+Defining your outcome and evaluation metrics will depend heavily upon this understanding.
 While we know you are eager to dig into the data, you will find that at least as much of your time is devoted to talking about the data as manipulating it.
 This is a good thing.